yxni98/EMNLP_2022/_pages/ethics/faq.md

 *   The ethics committee is available to respond to questions from authors about the feedback they have received.
 This goes both for papers that were not accepted (for ethical reasons or otherwise), papers accepted as is, and papers conditionally accepted.
 In the latter case, we are happy to discuss during the preparation of the camera ready papers.

-## Can papers be rejected from NAACL due to ethical concerns?
+## Can papers be rejected from EMNLP due to ethical concerns?

 Yes.